-You might choose a fixed-rate loan in order to lock in a low rate.
-People choose fixed-rate loans because interest rates are low and they want to lock in at this lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call One Source Lending 303-220-7500 at 303-220-7500 for details.
+You can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers select fixed-rate loans because interest rates are low and they want to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a favorable rate.
+Call One Source Lending 303-220-7500 at 303-220-7500 to discuss how we can help.

-Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
-ARMs are normally adjusted every six months, based on various indexes.
+There are many types of Adjustable Rate Mortgages.
+ARMs are generally adjusted every six months, based on various indexes.

-ARMs most often feature the lowest rates at the start of the loan.
-They provide that interest rate from a month to ten years.
-You've likely heard of 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust.
-Loans like this are best for people who anticipate moving in three or five years.
-These types of ARMs most benefit borrowers who plan to sell their house or refinance before the initial lock expires.
+ARMs usually start out at a very low rate that may increase over time.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are best for people who anticipate moving in three or five years.
+These types of adjustable rate programs most benefit borrowers who will move before the initial lock expires.

-You might choose an ARM to take advantage of a very low initial interest rate and plan on moving, refinancing or absorbing the higher rate after the initial rate goes up.
-ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates when they cannot sell or refinance with a lower property value.
+You might choose an ARM to take advantage of a lower initial interest rate and plan on moving, refinancing or absorbing the higher rate after the initial rate goes up.
+ARMs can be risky in a down market because homeowners could be stuck with rates that go up if they cannot sell or refinance with a lower property value.